 Putting together multiple turntable modules, grid-like conveying layouts can be realized.

 However, writing control logic for Arduino can be challenging, especially since debugging code running on a connected board is not as simple.
-Additionally, central material flow control software also needs to be tested in interaction with module controls.
+Additionally, module controls also need to be tested in interaction with central material flow control software.

 2. System Structure

-A structure for controlling the flow of goods through a grid of connected turntable modules could look like this:
+Sample structure for controlling the flow of goods through a grid of connected turntable modules:

 3. Emulation Interfaces